Yaduttam95/Hackerrank/README.md

 97. Variadic functions in C
 98. Printing Pattern Using Loops
 99. Bitwise Operators
-100.Sum of Digits of a Five Digit Number
+100. Sum of Digits of a Five Digit Number
-101.For Loop in C
+101. For Loop in C
-102.Conditional Statements in C
+102. Conditional Statements in C
-103.Pointers in C
+103. Pointers in C
-104.Functions in C
+104. Functions in C
-105.Sum and Difference of Two Numbers
+105. Sum and Difference of Two Numbers
-106.Playing With Characters
+106. Playing With Characters
-107."Hello World!" in C
+107. "Hello World!" in C
-108.Solve Me First
+108. Solve Me First

 <p align="center">
     <a href="https://www.hackerrank.com/Yaduttam95">